tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics401/01_array_jobs.md

 #### MaxArraySize

 The array index should be smaller than `MaxArraySize`.
-To query `MaxArraySize`, you can use

 ```
 scontrol show conf | grep MaxArraySize